Ghepes/zero-media-wordpress/README.md

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
-[Report a security vulnerability.](https://github.com/ghepes/external-image-replacer-wromo/security/advisories/new)
+[Report a security vulnerability.](https://github.com/ghepes/zero-image-wordpress/security/advisories/new)

 == Screenshots ==
-1. Featured provided by External Image Replacer Wromo
+1. Featured provided by Zero Image Wordpress
-2. How to External Image Replacer Wromo works.
+2. How to Zero Image Wordpress works.
 3. How to delete Links
 4. How to change images to External Links.
 5. How to change images to revslider images with external Links.